Core Curriculum for Oncology Nursing - Elsevier eBook on VitalSource, 5th Edition

 Elsevier eBook on VitalSource

 There’s no other OCN® Exam review resource like it!
-The Core Curriculum for Oncology Nursing, 5th Edition is the only review book for the OCN Examination developed in collaboration with Oncology Nursing Society (ONS).
-Based on the latest test blueprint for the OCN Exam, this book covers the entire scope of practice for oncology nursing — in an outline format that emphasizes important information and streamlines your review.
-Edited by Joanne Itano, a certified oncology nurse, The Core Curriculum is recognized as the definitive review tool for the OCN exam.
-Whether you’re preparing for your initial OCN certification or getting recertified, you cannot do without this resource!
+ONS Core Curriculum for Oncology Nursing, 5th Edition is the only review book for the OCN Examination developed in collaboration with Oncology Nursing Society (ONS).
+Based on the latest test blueprint for the OCN Exam, this book covers the entire scope of practice for oncology nursing — in an outline format that emphasizes important information and streamlines review.
+Recognized as the definitive review tool for the OCN exam, this is a must-have resource for anyone preparing for OCN certification or for nurses who are getting recertified!

 - Definitive preparation guide for the OCN® Examination is developed in collaboration with, and endorsed by, the Oncology Nursing Society, the parent organization of the Oncology Nursing Certification Corporation (ONCC), which administers the OCN Examination.